alameenkhader/alameenkhader.github.io/_posts/2017-05-02-action-cable-quick-start.md

 title_image: action-cable-quick-start.jpg
 ---

 We have been using ajax polling whenever we needed Real Time updates.
 Its time to switch to WebSockets.
-Action Cable is the major feature of Rails 5, you can easily work with websockets.
+Using Action Cable, you can easily play with websockets in a Rails 5 application.
 This article demostrates the basic usage of ActionCable.

 ## Prerequisites